• Home

 The name of course comes from the story of Adam and Eve, when Eve tempted Adam with the apple.
 It could just as easily be called Apple Sponge Pudding!
 It can be served with custard, cream or ice cream – or my childhood favourite – evaporated milk!

 When making this, I recommend you make the sponge mixture first and slice up the apples second, so they have less time in the open when they could start to go brown.
-The sponge topping is simply a victoria sponge basic recipe.
+The sponge topping is simply a Victoria Sponge basic recipe.
 I made the pudding in a pyrex dish

 You will need about 500g of apples, but you can add more, if you have more apples.
 It depends on the proportion of apples to sponge you would like.
 If you are short on apples, add some sultanas and / or another fruit such as blackberries or pears.
 You can add cinnamon and / or mixed spice to the apples but somehow I prefer this pudding with just its own flavours